The Paperback Edition…

 Typical Bobby behavior at that time…he bristled at everything…except me.

-He pointed to the cane and looked at me with a question in his eyes but did not say anything.
-I answered.
+He gave a nod to the cane and looked at me with concern in his eyes but he didn’t ask any questions.
+I answered them anyway.

 “Stroke.
 Almost a year ago.
 Nothing major, thank God.
 Just a little weakness in the left side and my vision is crap…but I can still pretty much drive.”